Online Program Overview

-- Understand the differences between criminal law and corporate law
+- Understand the differences between criminal justice and corporate law

-- Participate in a mock courtroom trial in the Syracuse College of Law
+- Participate in a virtual mock courtroom trial applying actual oral advocacy

-- Learn topics of due process, contractual agreements, and policies
+- Learn topics of Constitutional rights, due process, criminal procedure, corporate organization, and entrepreneurship

 Program Dates & Details

 3-week Session II: July 20 – August 7, 2020